 Unsecured Bail Bonds

 An unsecured bail bond doesn't have any security backing it up.
 These sometimes are called "signature bonds," because the only form of insurance the bondsman has is your good name and promise to show up.
-Unsecured bonds are riskier for the lender, so they're not available to everyone accused of a crime.
-You'll be more likely to qualify for an unsecured bond if you've lived in the area for a long time, you have good credit, and you're accused of a fairly insignificant crime.
+Unsecured bonds are much riskier for the lender or bail bondsman, so they're not available to everyone accused of a crime.
+You'll be more likely to qualify for an unsecured bond if you've lived in the area for a long time, you have good credit and you're accused of a fairly insignificant crime.